ethereum/devp2p/discv5/discv5-theory.md

 ### Clocks

-DISC-NG does not require clock synchronisation between advertisers and registrars.
+TopDisc does not require clock synchronisation between advertisers and registrars.

 Tickets carry registrar-generated timing information.
 Advertisers only need to wait for the duration indicated by the registrar before retrying.

 ### Response Splitting

-DISC-NG responses may be split across multiple packets when supported by the wire protocol.
+TopDisc responses may be split across multiple packets when supported by the wire protocol.

 Implementations should collect all response packets belonging to the same request until the announced response count is reached or the request times out.